Cyace84/DeNS/docs/src/pages/guides/resolving_names.md

 ## Get a dns record for a specific domain

-Now that you have a reference to the DeNS registry, you can resolve domain names and obtain DNS records:
+Now that you have a reference to the Ever Name registry, you can resolve domain names and obtain DNS records:

 ```javascript
 // Define the domain name to resolve